Obadha/baraza-android-app/CONTRIBUTING.md

 ## What we're working on

-This is a good place to link your Roadmap, GitHub Milestones, or Projects so newcomers can see what you're working on.

-> Take a look at the issues in our [current milestone](https://github.com/acabunoc/mozfest-repo-template/milestone/1) or browse some [good first bugs](https://github.com/acabunoc/mozfest-repo-template/labels/good%20first%20bug) to get started!
+Take a look at the issues in our [current milestone](https://github.com/acabunoc/mozfest-repo-template/milestone/1) or browse some [good first bugs](https://github.com/acabunoc/mozfest-repo-template/labels/good%20first%20bug) to get started!

-Take a look at this [Roadmapping exercise](http://mozillascience.github.io/working-open-workshop/roadmapping/) to start making your own milestones and issues.
-This will help newcomers (& MozFest attendees!) know where they can help.

 ## How to submit changes